open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-proof-of-stake.md

 ### Ethereum's Layer 2 Solutions

 Ethereum's evolving landscape presents certain limitations in scalability and cost, especially under heavy network demand.
 Layer 2 solutions like [Arbitrum](https://offchainlabs.com/) aim to mitigate these challenges by processing a significant portion of transactions off-chain, leveraging rollups to enhance throughput and lower expenses substantially.
+For more on blockchain scalability, visit [blockchain-scalability-solutions](https://www.license-token.com/wiki/blockchain-scalability-solutions).

 ### The Role of Arbitrum

 Developed by Offchain Labs, Arbitrum uses Optimistic Rollups to condense transactions, relieving pressure on the Ethereum mainnet.
 This method assumes all transactions are valid unless disputed, ensuring faster and more cost-effective processing while maintaining security.
+Explore more about Arbitrum's approach to [open-source licensing](https://www.license-token.com/wiki/arbitrum-s-approach-to-open-source-licensing).

 ### Transition to Proof-of-Stake

 Ethereum's move to [Proof-of-Stake (PoS)](https://ethereum.org/en/eth2/) signifies a pivotal shift from energy-intensive PoW systems.
 This change paves the way for improved scalability and reduced environmental impact by selecting validators based on staked assets rather than computational power.
+Learn about the environmental impact of NFTs in [NFT-environmental-impact](https://www.license-token.com/wiki/nft-environmental-impact).

 ## The Powerful Synergy

 ### Enhancing Scalability

 Arbitrum's off-chain processing dovetailed with PoS's efficient consensus model promises Ethereum near-instantaneous transaction speeds and minimized fees, overcoming significant network limitations.
+For insights into blockchain and scalability, see [blockchain-and-scalability](https://www.license-token.com/wiki/blockchain-scalability-solutions).

 ### Ensuring Security and Decentralization

 Combining PoS with Arbitrum strengthens blockchain security frameworks and enhances decentralization by reducing the impact of large mining pools, enhancing network robustness and fairness.
+Discover more about [blockchain-security](https://www.license-token.com/wiki/blockchain-security).

 ### Reducing Environmental Footprint

 A key benefit of PoS is its lower energy requirement, addressing environmental concerns associated with traditional blockchain protocols and facilitating a more sustainable technological advancement.
+For sustainable practices, explore [sustainable-blockchain-practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ## Expanding Applicability and Benefits

 ### Revolutionizing DeFi and NFTs

 In the realms of DeFi and NFTs, Arbitrum, together with PoS, can facilitate faster, cheaper, and more secure transactions, benefitting users and platforms alike.
 This combination is crucial for maintaining Ethereum's competitive edge in these burgeoning sectors.
+For more on NFTs, visit [what-are-nf-ts](https://www.license-token.com/wiki/what-are-nf-ts).

 ### Enterprise and Beyond